YixuanFu06/HandsClapping/README.md

 $ cd ..
 $ cmake --build build --config Release
 ```
 in Windows.
-If you have installed PyInstaller and wants to generate released version of this project, you may switch to branch `release-Linux` or `release-Windows` and run
+If you have installed PyInstaller and wants to generate releases of this project, you may switch to branch `release-Linux` or `release-Windows` and run
 ```
 $ cd build
 --------------------